 The biggest difference between osteoporosis and arthritis is the fact that the former starts in the bones while the latter starts in the joints.
 While arthritis can be detected in an x-ray, osteoporosis can be detected by a bone density scan.
 An x-ray can also reveal the presence of osteoporosis.

 Think You Might Have Arthritis or Osteoporosis?
-Call Hollywood Diagnostics!
+Call Hollywood Diagnosticss!

-If you think you might have arthritis or osteoporosis, you need to make an appointment with the diagnostics experts at Hollywood Diagnostics.
+If you think you might have arthritis or osteoporosis, you need to make an appointment with the Diagnosticss experts at Hollywood Diagnosticss.
 Our team has the equipment and the knowledge to diagnose arthritis and or osteoporosis.

 Looking for an x-ray or bone density scan in South Florida?
-Call Hollywood Diagnostics and schedule an appointment!
+Call Hollywood Diagnosticss and schedule an appointment!